eiriklied/coffee_script_article/README.md

 JavaScript Developer Survey, 24% of respondents state that they use CoffeeScript.

 CoffeeScript is heavily backed in the Ruby on Rails community.
-It has been the the standard client code language in the framework as of version 3.1, which was released in August 2011.
-Following this, among others GitHub stating in their implementation guidelines that all new in-house client code must be written in CoffeeScript.
+It has been the standard client framework language as of version 3.1, which was released in August 2011.
+Among other users are GitHub, who state in their implementation guidelines that all new in-house client code must be written in CoffeeScript.

-In Norway, both our projects in different parts of Posten Norge allow and encourage CoffeeScript used as a client side language.
+In Norway, both of our projects in different parts of Posten Norge allow and encourage CoffeeScript used as a client side language.

 In terms of adoption and maturity, you will not be alone in using CoffeeScript for your production code.
 Others also rely heavily upon it!